-DELIVERY Face-to-face, Distance learning, etc. Face-to-face, lecture hall USE OF INFORMATION AND Use of ICT in teaching Use of ICT in teaching, laboratory education, communication with students Use of ICT in communication with students TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
+DELIVERY Face-to-face, Distance learning, etc. Face-to-face, lecture hall USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of ICT in teaching Use of ICT in communication with students TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
 Lectures 39 Lectures, seminars, laboratory practice, Study and research in fieldwork, study and analysis of bibliography, bibliography. tutorials, placements, clinical practice, art workshop, interactive teaching, educational Interactive studying 7 visits, project, essay writing, artistic creativity, through the links offered etc. in the course platform.
-The student's study hours for each learning Team work for the 4 activity are given as well as the hours of non- directed study according to the principles of the ECTS processing of information acquired during the semester Course total E0.
+The student's study hours for each learning Team work for the 4 activity are given as well as the hours of non- directed study according to the principles of the ECTS processing of information acquired during the semester Course total 50